Kuldyaev/ReactMyReads/README.md

-## MyReads: A Book Traking App
+# MyReads: A Book Traking App
-# Project of UDACITY React Nanodegree Program
+## Project of UDACITY React Nanodegree Program

 UDACITY React Nanodegree Program link:  https://www.udacity.com/course/react-nanodegree--nd019.

+This is a book tracking app allows you to select and categorize books you have read, are currently reading, or want to read.

+## Installing

+1. Create Viirtual Mashine with Ubuntu 16

+2. Install packages for React